 "It still is and always will be my favorite memory in my whole career," says Bledsoe, whose career included two Super Bowls while with the New England Patriots, including the Super Bowl XXXVI championship team.
 "Playing in that game with the snow flying, against the Huskies, and then beating the Huskies, was just awesome."

-In the future, when Cougar fans reminisce about that game, their memories may well be accompanied by a glass of Doubleback wine. "
+In the future, when Cougar fans reminisce about that game, their memories may well be accompanied by a glass of Doubleback wine.
+K by Hannelore Sudermann